Finding Probabilities Use the probability distribution you made i... | Channels for Pearson+

 Cumulative Probability

 Cumulative probability is the probability that a random variable takes on a value less than or equal to a specific value.
-In the context of the question, finding the probability of selecting a household with two or more HD televisions involves calculating the cumulative probability for that category.
-This concept helps in understanding how probabilities accumulate across different outcomes, which is essential for answering questions about ranges or groups of outcomes.
+In this case, to find the probability of selecting a household with one to three HD televisions, one would sum the probabilities of having one, two, and three televisions.
+This concept is vital for understanding how to aggregate probabilities from a distribution to answer specific questions about ranges of outcomes.

 Recommended video: